HMS Swift (G46): Design

-Swift was one of eight T-class destroyers ordered as the 5th Emergency Flotilla on 9 January 1941.
+Swift was one of eight S-class destroyers ordered as the 5th Emergency Flotilla on 9 January 1941.
 The S-class were War Emergency Programme destroyers, intended for general duties, including use as anti-submarine escort, and were to be suitable for mass-production.
 They were based on the hull and machinery of the pre-war J-class destroyers, but with a lighter armament (effectively whatever armament was available) in order to speed production.

 The S-class were 362 ft 9 in long overall, 348 ft 0 in at the waterline and 339 ft 6 in between perpendiculars, with a beam of 35 ft 8 in and a draught of 10 ft 0 in mean and 14 ft 3 in full load.
 Displacement was 1710 LT standard and 2530 LT full load.
 Two Admiralty 3-drum water-tube boilers supplied steam at 300 psi and 630 F to two sets of Parsons single-reduction geared steam turbines, which drove two propeller shafts.
 The machinery was rated at 40000 shp giving a maximum speed of 36 kn and 32 kn at full load.
 615 tons of oil were carried, giving a range of 4675 nmi at 20 kn.

 The ship had a main gun armament of four 4.7 inch (120 mm) QF Mk.
 IX guns on single mountings, capable of elevating to an angle of 55 degrees rather than the 40 degree of previous War Emergency destroyers, giving improved anti-aircraft capability.
 The close-in anti-aircraft armament was one Hazemayer stabilised twin mount for the Bofors 40 mm gun and four twin Oerlikon 20 mm cannons.
-Two quadruple mounts for 21 inch (533 mm) torpedoes were fitted, while the ship had an depth charge outfit of four depth charge mortars and two racks, with a total of 70 charges carried.
+Two quadruple mounts for 21 inch (533 mm) torpedoes were fitted, while the ship had a depth charge outfit of four depth charge mortars and two racks, with a total of 70 charges carried.

 Swift was fitted with a Type 272 surface warning radar and a high-frequency direction finding (HF/DF) aerial on the ship's tripod foremast, with a Type 291 air warning radar on a pole mast aft and Type 285 fire control radar integrated with the ship's high-angle gun director.
 She had a crew of 170 officers and other ranks.